-COURSE DESCRIPTION Course Name: Python Applications for Digital Design and Signal Processing Course Start Date: October 22, 2022: videos released weekly Q&amp;A Workshops: Thu Oct 27, Nov 3, 10, 17 6pm-7:30pm EST Location: Zoom Meeting Speaker: Dan Boschen This is a hands-on course combining pre-recorded lectures with live Q&A/workshop sessions in the popular and powerful open-source Python programming language.
+COURSE DESCRIPTION Course Name: Python Applications for Digital Design and Signal Processing Course Start Date: Apr 25, 2024: Orientation, videos released weekly Q&A Workshops: Thu May 2, 9, 16, 23 4pm-5:30pm EDT Location: Zoom Meeting Speaker: Dan Boschen This is a hands-on course combining pre-recorded lectures with live Q&A/workshop sessions in the popular and powerful open-source Python programming language.

 Pre-Recorded Videos combined with Live Q&A Workshops: The course consists of pre-recorded video lectures (approx. 3 hours per week) that students can watch on their own schedule, and an unlimited number of times, prior to live Q&A workshop sessions on Zoom with the instructor.
 The Q&A workshops will also be recorded for later viewing.
-The videos will also be available to the students for viewing for up to two months after the conclusion of the course and the instructor is available via e-mail throughout the course to answer questions.
+The videos will also be available to the students for viewing for up to two months after the conclusion of the course and the instructor is available via Piazza throughout the course for further interaction and questions.
 Overview: Dan provides simple, straight-forward navigation through the multiple configurations and options, providing a best-practices approach for quickly getting up to speed using Python for modelling and analysis for applications in signal processing and digital design verification.
 Students will be using the Anaconda distribution, which combines Python with the most popular data science applications, and Jupyter Notebooks for a rich, interactive experience.

 The course begins with basic Python data structures and constructs, including key "Pythonic" concepts, followed by an overview and use of popular packages for scientific computing enabling rapid prototyping for system design.

-During the course students will create example designs including a sigma delta converter and direct digital synthesizer both in floating point and fixed point.
+During the course students will create example fixed-point designs including a sigma delta converter, direct digital synthesizer, numerically controlled oscillator and pseudorandom number generator.
 This will include considerations for cycle and bit accurate models useful for digital design verification (FPGA/ASIC), while bringing forward the signal processing tools for frequency and time domain analysis.
 Spyder IDE